rimironenko/submit-deepracer-model-app/README.md

 # submit-deepracer-model-app

+This project is an AWS serverless application that automatically submits an AWS DeepRacer Model to a given AWS Virtual Circuit race.
-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+The application is built and deployed with the SAM CLI.
+The project includes the following files and folders.

-- hello_world - Code for the application's Lambda function and Project Dockerfile.
+- submit_model - Code for the application's Lambda function and Project Dockerfile.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A SAM template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda function and Amazon EventBridge.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## AWS DeepRacer

+[AWS DeepRacer](https://aws.amazon.com/deepracer/) is an AWS-managed service for studying the basics of Reinforcement Learning (one of the Machine Learning types) in a gamification mode.

+In essence, AWS DeepRacer allows a developer to train and deploy a reinforcement learning model onto a small-sized race car (virtual or physical).
+The performance of the model is measured by the amount of time that it takes for this car to complete from 3 to 5 laps of a simulated (for a virtual car) or real (for a physical car) race track.

+A developer can submit his model to the AWS DeepRacer Virtual Circuit contest.
+The model will be ranked and compared to models from other developers across the globe by the best (smallest) lap completion time of a specific race track.
+The best racers have a chance to win different prizes including a trip to an offline final race event.

 ## Deploy the sample application